GIRAFFE: System efficiency

 Argus STD frame.
 This is the pipeline-recombined image of a GIRAFFE standard star measurement taken with the Argus IFU.
 Each pixel corresponds to one fibre on the sky.
 The bright spot at lower left is due to a bad column; the dark hole at upper right is caused by the first fibres which are somewhat truncated by the CCD.

 | [calculated by QC procedure] || giraffe_std..mean_effic ||mean efficiency at central wavelength||KPI|| || |

 |*Class: KPI - instrument performance; HC - instrument health; CAL - calibration quality; ENG - engineering parameter|

-**There might be more than 1, always check the links 'HC_plots'
+**There might be more than one, always check the link 'HC'.